Walton hundred fails to prevent England win

-BASSETERRE, St Kitts, Feb 25, CMC – Captain Chadwick Walton struck his second List A hundred three in three outings but it was not enough to prevent the UWI Vice Chancellor’s XI from crashing to a 117-run defeat to England here Saturday.
+BASSETERRE, St Kitts, CMC – Captain Chadwick Walton struck his second List A hundred in three outings, but it was not enough to prevent the UWI Vice Chancellor’s XI from crashing to a 117-run defeat to England here, Saturday.

-The 31-year-old, who gathered a career-best 117 against Trinidad and Tobago Red Force just ten days ago during the Regional Super50, improved on that effort with a stroke-filled 121 off 109 deliveries as the Vice Chancellor’s XI were bowled out for 262 in the 40th over.
+The 31 year old, who gathered a career-best 117 against Trinidad and Tobago Red Force just 10 days ago during the Regional Super50, improved on that effort with a stroke-filled 121 off 109 deliveries as the Vice Chancellor’s XI were bowled out for 262 in the 40th over.

-Youth World Cup hero, Shimron Hetmyer, stroked 40 and Cassius Burton, 25, but Walton lacked real support and the innings collapsed late on.
+Youth World Cup hero, Shimron Hetmyer, stroked 40 and Cassius Burton, 25, but Walton lacked real support and the innings collapsed later on.

 Sent in at Warner Park, the tourists had earlier piled up an imposing 379 for eight off their 50 overs, courtesy of half-centuries from captain Eoin Morgan, Jason Roy, Joe Root and Ben Stokes.

-Stokes weighed with 61 off 53 balls with a four and five sixes.
+Stokes weighed in with 61 off 53 balls with a four and five sixes.

 Roy put on 42 off 34 balls with Sam Billings (14) for the first wicket before adding a further 72 off 50 balls for the second wicket with Root.

-Left-hander Morgan was eyeing triple figures when he missed a swing at one from Pierre which kept low and was lbw in the 42nd over at 297 for four.
+Left-hander Morgan was eyeing triple figures when he missed a swing from Pierre which kept low and was lbw in the 42nd over at 297 for four.

 Stokes and Liam Dawson, who made 30, ensured England got beyond 350 by posting a frenetic 68 off 31 balls for the sixth wicket.